-The Integration Joint Board is invited to note:
+The Committee is invited to note:

-2.1.
 That the Child Poverty (Scotland) Act 2017 placed a duty on local authorities and health boards in Scotland to report annually on activity they are taking, and will take, to reduce child poverty.

-2.2.
 That a multi-agency Child Poverty Task Force was convened to address the new duty and subsequently incorporated into the Orkney Partnership Board as a short life working group.

-2.3.
-That the Child Poverty Task Force has now compiled three annual Local Child Poverty Action Reports for Orkney, which have been submitted to the Scottish Government, with a fourth, covering 2020/21, in preparation.
+That the Child Poverty Task Force has now compiled three annual Local Child Poverty Action Reports for Orkney, which have been submitted to the Scottish Government, with a fourth, covering 2021/22, in preparation.

-2.4.
-That a strategic framework is needed for the future planning, monitoring, reporting and scrutiny of partnership activity to combat child poverty in Orkney.
+That a strategic framework is required for the future planning, monitoring, reporting and scrutiny of partnership activity to combat child poverty in Orkney.

-2.5.
-That the Child Poverty Task Force has drafted a Child Poverty Strategy for 2022 to 2026, to provide a framework for the coherent planning, monitoring, reporting and scrutiny of partnership activity to combat child poverty from 2022/23 onwards.
+That the Child Poverty Task Force has drafted a Child Poverty Strategy for 2022 to 2026 to provide a framework for the coherent planning, monitoring, reporting and scrutiny of partnership activity to combat child poverty.

-2.6.
 That the draft Child Poverty Strategy is currently being considered by partner agencies prior to its submission to the Orkney Partnership Board on 29 June 2022 for adoption by the Partnership.